PhilWaldmann/openrecord/docs/setup.md

 })
 ```

-?> The above example assumes that there is a `posts` table with a primary key field
+?> The above example assumes that there is a `posts` table with a primary key field inside your `my-posts-db.sqlite3` file

 The `Store` constructor takes the following config parameter: